-Applications for Level 2 Accreditation will now be split into two groups, according to whether the applicant is applying to the BSCI/BSCCT for the first time or re-accrediting:
+Applications for Level 2 Accreditation are split into two groups, according to whether the applicant is applying to the BSCI/BSCCT for the first time or re-accrediting:

 - Those applying for their first Level 2 Accreditation should use the ‘Application for Initial Level 2 BSCI Accreditation in Cardiac CT’.

-- Those applying to re-accredit at Level 2 should use the ‘Application for BSCI Clinical Practitioner Accreditation in Cardiac CT’, indicating on the form the level of re- accreditation for which they are applying.
+- Those applying to re-accredit at Level 2 should use the ‘Application for BSCI Level 2 Clinical Practitioner & Level 3 Accreditation in Cardiac CT’, indicating on the form the level of re- accreditation for which they are applying.

-The purpose of the change is to reflect the fact that some applicants attend a Level 2 course, accredit at Level 2 but then subsequently choose not to pursue clinical practice in cardiac CT.
+The purpose of the distinction is to reflect the fact that some applicants attend a cardiac CT training course, accredit at Level 2 but then subsequently choose not to pursue clinical practice in cardiac CT.
 The Clinical Practitioner label differentiates those applicants who demonstrate a continuing clinical commitment to cardiac CT beyond initial accreditation.

 Changes to Level 3 Accreditation

-Applicants for Level 3 Accreditation should use the ‘Application for BSCI Clinical Practitioner Accreditation in Cardiac CT’, regardless of whether they are making a first- time application for Level 3 Accreditation or are re-accrediting.
+Applicants for Level 3 Accreditation should use the ‘Application for BSCI Clinical Practitioner Accreditation in Cardiac CT’.

 The BSCI/BSCCT does not organise level 2 courses.
 However, information on available level 2 courses can be found here.
 (Note inclusion in this list does not denote endorsement by the BSCI/BSCCT)